tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

   traffic for the different IETF Network Slices.

-o By definition, multiple IETF Network Slices may be mapped to a single Slice Aggregate.
-However, it is possible for an Slice Aggregate to contain just a single IETF Network Slice.
+o By definition, multiple IETF Network Slices may be mapped to a single Slice-Flow Aggregate.
+However, it is possible for an Slice-Flow Aggregate to contain just a single IETF Network Slice.
-  Furthermore, an Slice Aggregate can be planned and preconfigured, and may be "empty" having no IETF Network Slices mapped to it.
+  Furthermore, a Slice-Flow Aggregate can be planned and preconfigured, and may be "empty" having no IETF Network Slices mapped to it.

 o The physical network may be filtered to multiple Policy Filter Topologies.
-Each such Policy Filter Topology provides a short-cut to planning the placement and support of Slice Aggregate by presenting only the subset of links and nodes that meet specific criteria.
+Each such Policy Filter Topology provides a short-cut to planning the placement and support of Slice-Flow Aggregate by presenting only the subset of links and nodes that meet specific criteria.
 Note, however, that a network operator does not need to derive any Policy Filter Topologies, choosing to operate directly